bernatferragut/CCT/Introductions/Scratch.md

     NOTES
-    *  As an alternative to the turn # degrees block: we could use the point towards block and select beach ball.
+    *  As an alternative to the turn # degrees block: we could use the 'point towards' block and select beach ball.

 **4.** From the Motion section, drag the **move “10” steps** block into the coding area.

-**5.** Adjusting the length of the movement so the first sprite (here the cat) gets to the second sprite (here the beach ball):
+**5.** Adjusting the length of the movement so the first sprite (cat) gets to the second sprite (beach ball):

 * For the sprite to jump to another position: Adjust the number of steps in the **move “10” steps** block.
 * For the sprite to move with a smooth motion: From the **Control** section, add the block **repeat 10** around the **move “10”** steps block.
 Then adjust the number of repeats and the number of steps.